JWzrdstff/The-Loom-Framework/README.md

 # The-Loom-Framework

-To use: copy and paste the contents of The Loom Framework.txt into a new ai chat and submit.
+To use: copy and paste the contents of The Loom Framework_OG.txt into a new ai chat and submit.

 ---